ionuthodina/dev.hodina.net/clcdoqfg5000108lb3xu5g98y.md

-# Given 2 big numbers, what is their modulus?
+# Given 2 big numbers, what is the modulus?

 ### Intro